jewel/clearskies/protocol/core.md

 hasn't been written to while the hash was being computed.
 Peers should then be notified of the change.

+Change notifications should only be sent on connections when a "manifest" or "manifest_current" message have already been sent on that connection (which would have been in response to a "get_manifest" message.)

 Change notifications are signed messages except when sent to other read-write peers.